weihaolun/bikesharing/README.md

 **2. Stations by Usertype**

 The second recommendation is to generate starting and ending station maps with markers colored by user type.
 As shown below, the legend on top right indicates that blue markers represents customers and red markers represents subscribers.
-However, on the maps, blue marks actually indicate stations used by both subscribers and customers because two colors overlaps on each other, while red markers indicate stations used by subscribers only.
+However, on the maps, blue marks actually indicate stations used by both subscribers and customers because the two colors overlap on each other, while red markers indicate stations used by subscribers only.
 Bronx area has a number of starting and endings stations used by subscribers only; Jersey City area has several ending stations used by subscribers only.

 The purpose of this analysis is to explore potential marketing strategies based on user type.
 There are two popular attractions around the Bronx area: New York Botanical Garden and Bronx Zoo.
 It’s a convenient option to ride a bike from public transportation hub to the attractions The marketing team can market the advantage of CitiBike to tourists to increase unsubscribed userbase.
 For Jersey City, many people work in Manhattan and ride bikes to return home in Jersey City.
 It only takes 25 minutes to bike home from Lower Manhattan and approximately 45 minutes from Upper West Manhattan.
 The marketing team can utilize this type of usage to attract more subscribers in Jersey City area.